VivekVallabhan3407/VivekVallabhan3407/README.md

 I'm a **Computer Science student** focused on **Web Development and AI/ML**.
 I love developing solutions that have real-life impact and writing clean code that helps others understand these solutions.

 - 🎯 Interested in software applications with real-life purpose
 - 💡 Building projects that combine analytics and design
-- 🔍 Learning: Advanced ML, NLP, and Backend Development
+- 🔍 Learning: NextJs,TypeScript and Backend Development

 ---